Polkadot-Blockchain-Academy/pba-content/syllabus/1-Cryptography/1-Crypto_Introduction/Crypto_Introduction_Slides.md

 ## Non-repudiation

 The sender of a message cannot deny that they sent it.
-Someone with the message can prove that the sender sent it.

 <br/>